citusdata/citus_docs/admin_guide/upgrading_citus.rst

 Major and Minor Version Upgrades
 --------------------------------

-Major and minor version upgrades follow the same steps, but be careful: major upgrades can make backward-incompatible changes in the Citus API.
-It is best to review the Citus `changelog <https://github.com/citusdata/citus/blob/master/CHANGELOG.md>`_ before a major upgrade and look for any changes which may cause problems for your application.
+Major and minor version upgrades follow the same steps, but be careful: they can make backward-incompatible changes in the Citus API.
+It is best to review the Citus `changelog <https://github.com/citusdata/citus/blob/master/CHANGELOG.md>`_ before an upgrade and look for any changes which may cause problems for your application.

 .. note::